List of Dokken band members: 1983–2002

 Croucier was replaced after the release of Breaking the Chains by Jeff Pilson.
 This lineup remained constant throughout the rest of the 1980s, releasing the band's most successful albums in Tooth and Nail, Under Lock and Key, Back for the Attack and Beast from the East.

-In early 1989, however, the group broke up due to ongoing tensions between Dokken and Lynch.
+In March 1989, however, the group broke up due to ongoing tensions between Dokken and Lynch.
 Dokken has claimed that Lynch's excessive drug use was the reason for the split, while the guitarist has blamed disagreements over financial arrangements for the breakup, claiming that the frontman "decided that he wanted it all, he didn't wanna share it with us".

 In late 1994, Lynch was convinced to reunite with Dokken to complete a reformation of the band's previous lineup, adding lead guitar overdubs to a new album released the next year, Dysfunctional.
 However, after one more album, Shadowlife, Lynch left again in late 1997.
 He was replaced by former Europe guitarist John Norum, who joined partway through an American tour before the end of the year.
 By the next summer, former Winger and Alice Cooper guitarist Reb Beach had taken over the position.
 Beach recorded one studio album, Erase the Slate, before Norum returned in July 2001.
 The group started recording a new album, but in October 2001 it was announced that Pilson had been replaced for the sessions by bassist Barry Sparks, although this was initially not a full-time replacement.
 The following month, however, Don Dokken confirmed that Pilson had officially left to focus on his various other projects.